After vaccine freeze, European countries seek a quick thaw - WTMJ

 “There are thousands of new cases in Germany, France, Italy, etc. every day.
 If you are halting vaccination during this ongoing pandemic, you know that people will die,” Michael Head, senior research fellow in global health at the University of Southampton, told The Associated Press.

-While stressing the importance of investigating potentially dangerous side effects of a vaccine, he said, “It’s totally possible to investigate the signals without stopping the vaccine rollout.”
+While stressing the importance of investigating potentially dangerous side effects, he said, “It’s totally possible to investigate the signals without stopping the vaccine rollout.”

 Some countries are sticking to the AstraZeneca vaccines.
-India has vowed to continue vaccinations, and Brazil’s health minister on Wednesday will publicly receive the first doses of AstraZeneca bottled in the country.
+India vowed Wednesday to continue vaccinations, hours before Brazil’s health minister celebrated the first doses of AstraZeneca bottled in the country.

 New coronavirus cases grew 10% globally last week, driven by surges in Europe and the Americas, the WHO reported Wednesday, urging continued vaccinations.

+“The disease is turning the corner in the wrong direction, and we need to get that under control,” said Dr. Michael Ryan, the WHO emergencies chief.
+“We’re going to fall behind the virus again.”

-Even before Thursday’s EMA announcement, the president of the European Commission made it clear that the AstraZeneca vaccine will remain a pillar of the EU’s vaccine strategy.
+Even before Thursday’s announcement by Europe’s medicines watchdog, the president of the European Commission made it clear that the AstraZeneca vaccine will remain a pillar of the EU’s vaccine strategy.

 “I trust AstraZeneca, I trust the vaccines,” Ursula von der Leyen said.